-Students wishing to establish a new organization at Plymouth State University should begin the process by meeting with Chris Slater, Assistant Director for Student Activities, to discuss the need for the proposed organization, its benefits, the number of individuals interested, and the recognition process.
+Students wishing to establish a new organization at Plymouth State University should begin the process by meeting with Brian Dye, Director of Student Activities, to discuss the need for the proposed organization, its benefits, the number of individuals interested, and the recognition process.
 The date you meet with the Assistant Director, the group will enter emerging status (PDF).
 During the next eight weeks (while classes are in session) the focus should be on recruitment and writing the constitution.
 Once 8 weeks have passed, you are eligible to meet with the Judiciary Committee and continue moving through the remainder of the process to become an organization recognized by the Student Senate and University President.

 ***PSU is no longer allowing social greek letter organizations as there is a permanent moratorium.
 This means no new social greek letter groups are allowed to colonize or start at PSU.***

-- Meet with the Assistant Director for Student Activities, Chris Slater (click to email).
+- Meet with the Director of Student Activities, Brian Dye (click to email).